Back to Top

 Students learn human gross anatomy in a full dissection cadaver lab rather than a simulation lab.

-Interprofessional educational activities occur with other health professions throughout training, including the University of Georgia School of Pharmacy, Augusta University Dental Hygiene Program and the Medical College of Georgia.
+Interprofessional educational activities occur with other health professions throughout training, including the other health professions in the College of Allied Health Sciences (Physical Therapy, Occupational Therapy, Speech Language Pathology), and the Medical College of Georgia.

 Multiple volunteer opportunities exist across health care fields, including the Equality Clinic and Clinica Latina.